ibm-cloud-docs/account/orgs_spaces.md

 # Adding orgs and spaces
 {: #orgsspacesusers}

 As an {{site.data.keyword.Bluemix}} account owner, you can add orgs and spaces to your account.
 If you're an organization manager, you can manage the orgs in the account.
-You can manage Cloud Foundry orgs and spaces by going to **Manage** > **Account** and selecting **Account resources > Cloud Foundry orgs**.
 {:shortdesc}

 ## Cloud Foundry org concepts
 {: #cf-org-concepts}

+You can manage Cloud Foundry orgs and spaces by going to **Manage** > **Account** and selecting **Account resources > Cloud Foundry orgs**.

-You can use orgs to enable collaboration among users and to facilitate the logical grouping of project resources in the following ways:
+Orgs enable collaboration among users and facilitate the logical grouping of project resources in the following ways:

    * You can group a set of spaces, apps, services, domains, routes, and users together in orgs.
    * You can manage the user access to the orgs and spaces on an individual basis.